AndrewDzzz/Awesome-LLMAgent4Cyberattack/README.md

 ## 🌈 Introduction
 Large Language Model (LLM) agents extend conventional LLMs by enabling planning, tool use, and multi-step decision making.
 While LLM agents have shown promise in automation and cybersecurity defense, they also introduce new security risks when repurposed for offensive purposes.
 By coordinating tools, reasoning over intermediate results, and autonomously executing tasks, LLM agents can act as cyber attack assistants, potentially lowering the barrier to conducting complex cyber attacks.

 Recent research indicates that LLM agents can support multiple stages of the cyber attack lifecycle, such as reconnaissance, social engineering, exploit reasoning, and attack orchestration.
-However, studies on LLM agent–enabled cyber attacks remain scattered across different communities, lacking a systematic overview of how such agents are constructed, applied, and evaluated from an offensive security perspective.
+However, studies on LLM agent–enabled cyber attacks remain scattered across different communities, lacking a systematic overview of which areas LLM agents can launch cyberattacks.

 This repository aims to organize existing research on LLM agents for cyber attacks, with a focus on the following research questions: